 The signal designer is responsible for creating the initial cabinet print(s).
 The initial cabinet print should be submitted at DAP, when the basic signal equipment layout and normal phase rotation are known.
 It is critical that the signal timer has adequate time to review and comment on the detector unit placement and zones (shown on sheet 7) as early as possible in the design process.
 The cabinet print should be revised as necessary during the design phase based on comments received before the equipment arrives at TSSU for testing (during construction).

-The traffic-roadway section is responsible for creating the final version of the cabinet print from the red-line as-builts provided by TSSU after installation.
+The traffic engineering section is responsible for creating the final version of the cabinet print from the red-line as-builts provided by TSSU after installation.